-Phyllis Jowell and Nursery LITHUANIAN CITIZENSHIP BY DESCENT Passing on the Gift: Reinstating Lithuanian Citizenship for Future Generations Reinstating your Lithuanian citizenship has a remarkable advantage for future generations as you can pass on Lithuanian citizenship to your children by birthright, and they can pass it on to theirs and so on, making it a lifelong gift.
-However, it's important to understand the two main aspects of your children's eligibility for Lithuanian citizenship by descent.
-Firstly, consider whether your child was born before or after you were granted Lithuanian citizenship.
-If your child was born before you received citizenship, they will not automatically become a Lithuanian citizen.
-To be eligible, they must be no further than third generation to a Lithuanian ancestor and follow the same reinstatement procedure as vou did.
 On the other hand, if your child was born after you were granted Lithuanian citizenship, they become a Lithuanian citizen by birthright, with no eligibility criteria to meet.
 All that is required is registering their birth in the Lithuanian civic registry before ordering a passport for them.
-If you have already reinstated your Lithuanian citizenship by descent, unfortunately, your Acquiring Lithuanian Citizenship for Spouses: What You Need to Know spouse cannot automatically become a Lithuanian citizen through marriage.
-To acquire Lithuanian citizenship, your spouse must either have their own Lithuanian ancestral line or apply for a temporary residence permit by marriage in Lithuania or any other EU country.
+Lithuanian citizenship, your spouse must either have their own Lithuanian ancestral line or apply for a temporary residence permit by marriage in Lithuania or any other EU country.
 Each EU state has its own regulations regarding residency, so if you have specific plans to move to the EU, it's crucial to check the particular state's regulations on this matter.
 A temporary residence permit in Lithuania is renewable every two years and requires registration of marriage, sufficient means of living, and residential premises in Lithuania either ownership of real estate acquired for investment purposes or a lease of residential premises.
 A Lithuanian temporary residence permit enables your non-EU spouse to travel freely within the entire Schengen Area.
-For more information, contact us or visit www.LithuanianPassport.com vn miormation, it is still possible!
+For more information, contact us or visit www.LithuanianPassport.com Even with extre vn mormation, it is still possible!